Geez, I wonder how many levels you should beat before this one. 665, perhaps?

 Interestingly, if the number is actually 616 and not 666, several places have been afraid of the wrong number all along.
-Examples include: The USA, who changed highway 666 to highway 491 in 2003, the UN, who always leave seat 666 free at any meetings, and most especially the Moscow transport department, who changed the 666 bus route to...
+Examples include: The USA, who changed highway 666 to highway 491 in 2003, and most especially the Moscow transport department, who changed the 666 bus route to...
 616.

 The first Apple computer (the Apple I) went on sale in July 1976 at the price of $666.66.
 This was due mostly to a collection of mundane coincidences: Steve Jobs setting the price at $500 (plus a 1/3rd markup), because Steve Wozniak "liked repeating digits" and both Steves' general ignorance of the significance of the number.note This was before the Internet.

 Similar to the usual omission of a thirteenth floor (as well as the fourth in East Asian-dominated cultures), many larger hotels have no room 666 for superstitious reasons.